 Inference: The null hypothesis states that the geometric mean LDL values between groups are equal.
 Analysis by a two-sample t-test gave a two-sided p-value of 0.0075.
 This p-value is less than the predetermined threshold of 0.05, providing evidence to reject the null hypothesis, and suggesting the difference in mean LDL is greater than that predicted under the null hypothesis.

+5/5 for performing an appropriate analysis

+0/5 for reporting the association appropriately

+Did not report the geometric means of each groups (-1)

+Did not report the point estimate(ratio of geometric mean) (-1)

+Did not report which of geometric mean of LDL between two groups is higher (-0.5)

+Wrong p-value (-0.5)

+Wrong interpretation of CI (-1)

+Wrong conclusion(-1)

+Total: 5/10

 Perform a statistical analysis evaluating an association between serum LDL and 5 year all-cause mortality by comparing the probability of death within 5 years across groups defined by whether the subjects have high serum LDL (“high” = LDL > 160 mg/dL).